Is your D2C (direct-to-consumer) brand testing the waters of performance marketing yet?

 In a practical sense, you can’t.
 Maybe you could set up teams of people at exits near the highway, stopping motorists and polling them about their impressions of a billboard most of them probably didn’t even see.

 With performance marketing, you can see the results of your efforts while the campaign is running.
-You can track how your ad is being received, who is receiving it, who is interacting with it and how.
-This provides measurable, definiable results to gauge how your advertising effort is performing — and how it can be improved.
+You can track how your ad is being received, who is receiving it, who is interacting with it, and how.
+This provides measurable, definable results to gauge how your advertising effort is performing — and how it can be improved.

 You can resequence videos to improve performance, add a CTA to increase clickthrough, turn off failed campaigns before they eat up your budget, or boost your most successful campaign once it’s a statistically-relevant winner.

 Performance marketing is much more specific than traditional marketing.
-With performance marketing, you can narrow your focus to only extremely specific groups of people, so you can tailor your advertising to meet your ideal customer.
+With performance marketing, you can narrow your focus to an extremely specific target audience.
+Tailor your advertising to meet your ideal customer base, whether it’s unmarried millennials or people who have searched for new eyeglasses in the last month.
 You can target people by age, gender, location, race, political preference, marital status, familial status, areas of interest — even past behavior — and that’s just scratching the surface.

-Performance marketing streamlines costs, targets more specific and more relevant potential customers, generates more qualified leads, increases the control you have over your advertising in real time, and delivers meaningful, measurable results that impact your bottom line.
+Performance marketing streamlines costs, targets more specific and more relevant potential customers, generates more qualified leads, increases the command you have over your advertising in real-time, and delivers meaningful, measurable results that impact your bottom line.

-When you compare the tangible, specific benefits of performance marketing with the “Welp, hope this works!” approach of traditional advertising, there really is only one choice for D2C brands who want to grow in the year 2022.
+When you compare the tangible, specific benefits of performance marketing with the “Welp, hope this works!” approach of traditional advertising, there really is only one choice for D2C brands who want to grow in the modern era.

-You can either hop on the performance marketing train…or say hello to Xerox for us.
+You can either hop on the performance marketing train… or say hello to Xerox for us.
+Ready to see the direct benefits performance marketing can offer your D2C brand?
+Contact us to learn more about partnering with First Media.